kravishan/Automatic-Summarization/README.md

 # Project 29: Automatic Summarization 2

-This repository contains a React web app and a Python server for creating a summarizer.
-It also includes a large number of summarization methods.
-The file `Answers.ipynb` is our Google Colab document that contains answers to all questions up to question number 8.
-We have developed a web app to showcase the solution to question number 9.
+This repository features a React web application and a Python server designed to create a text summarizer with an extensive array of summarization methods.
+The `Answers.ipynb` is our interactive Google Colab document that provides solutions to all questions up to question number 8.
+For a live demonstration of our summarizer tackling question number 9, we have crafted a specialized web application.

+Access our Google Colab notebook here: [Answers-Colab.ipynb](https://colab.research.google.com/drive/1gmHP6pgfMN770SelaDGe0CS9MUe5f8Ye)

 ## Demonstration Video